-Dr. Hong received a Ph.D. in Chemistry from the University of California, Berkeley, an MS in Chemistry from the University of Texas at El Paso, and a BS in Chemistry from Taiwan Cheng Kung University.
+Dr. Hong received his PhD in Chemistry from the University of California, Berkeley, his MS in Chemistry from the University of Texas at El Paso, and his BS in Chemistry from Taiwan Cheng Kung University.

 Mr. Yeh has served as the President of TLC since 2002.
 Prior to joining TLC, Mr. Yeh was Vice President of AsiaWired Group, Inc., a venture advisory company, from 1999 to 2002.
 Before AsiaWired Group, Mr. Yeh was an associate at General Bank, a US-based commercial bank.
 Mr. Yeh also served as the Chief Financial Officer of Hermes Biosciences, Inc. from 2002 to 2005, where he first started working alongside Dr. Keelung Hong.

-Mr. Yeh received a Master of Architecture and an MBA from the University of Michigan.
-He received a BA in Architecture from the University of California, Berkeley.
+Mr. Yeh received his Master of Architecture and MBA from the University of Michigan - Ann Arbor.
+He received his BA in Architecture from the University of California, Berkeley.